 print(page.text)

-This code issues an HTTP GET request to the given URL.
-It retrieves the HTML data that the server sends back and stores that data in a Python object.
+request to the given URL.
+It retrieves the HTML data that the server sends back and stores that data in a Python object you called page

-If you print the .text attribute of page, then you’ll notice that it looks just like the HTML that you inspected earlier with your browser’s developer tools.
-You successfully fetched the static site content from the Internet!
+, then you’ll notice that it looks just like the HTML you inspected earlier with your browser’s developer tools.
+You’ve successfully fetched the static site content from the internet!
 You now have access to the site’s HTML from within your Python script.

 Static Websites

-When you inspected the page with developer tools earlier on, you discovered that a job posting consists of the following long and messy-looking HTML:
+When you inspected the page with developer tools earlier on, you discovered that a single job posting consists of the following long and messy-looking HTML:

 <div class="card">